 The personal representative, or executor, plays a vital role in finalizing a decedent’s financial affairs in the probate process.
 The power and duties of a person to act as personal representative begin upon appointment by the court.
 The personal representative is a fiduciary.
 Individuals who have been designated in a decedent’s will or appointed by the court to serve as personal representatives will be met with certain tasks and challenges throughout the probate process.
 When the firm represents the personal representative, our job is to protect that person from liability.
 When the firm represents an heir, our job is to hold the personal representative accountable.

-The St. Paul, Minnesota, law firm of Mason & Helmers provides comprehensive legal assistance to personal representatives throughout the Minneapolis-St. Paul metro area, the rest of Minnesota and western Wisconsin.
+The St. Paul, Minnesota, law firm of Mason & Helmers provides comprehensive legal assistance to personal representatives throughout the Minneapolis-St. Paul metro area and the rest of Minnesota.

 Responsibilities of Personal Representatives

 In Minnesota, the role of the personal representative includes the following:

 - Collecting and protecting the decedent’s assets: The personal representative assumes all responsibility over the decedent’s assets.
 While it is not necessary for the personal representative to take physical control, it may be necessary to ensure that the possessions are secure.

 - Inventorying the assets: The personal representative is responsible for taking inventory of the assets and obtaining a valuation of the assets.
 Real property and personal property are included in the inventory.

 - Paying estate debts: This includes paying creditors, funeral expenses, taxes, attorney’s fees and other costs associated with the individual’s death.
 A personal representative who distributes assets to a beneficiary before paying creditors risks personal liability.

 - Final accounting: The personal representative may be required to file a final accounting that includes documentation regarding the assets, receipts and distribution.